binpash/hs/report/benchmarks/dgsh/README.md

 ./setup.sh
 ```

+You can optionally specify the inflation size using the convention x+[K, M, G] (e.g., `1G`, `500M`).
+If not specified, the default size is `1G`.

 This script prepares the necessary input data for all benchmarks.

-The input files are downloaded and stored in the `<hs_top>/report/resources/bus-analytics` directory.
+The input files are downloaded and stored in the `<hs_top>/report/resources/dgsh` directory.
 Make sure you have sufficient space and permissions in this directory before running the setup.

 ## Running Benchmarks